simoninireland/epydemic/doc/pulsecoupled.rst

 .. automethod:: PulseCoupledOscillator.getFiringTime

 It is important to manage the phase carefully to avoid numerical instability caused by unrestricted use of floating-point operations.
 Phases are kept in the range :math:`[0.0, 1.0]` and held to a fixed numerical precision defined by :attr:`PHASE_PRECISION`.
+(See :ref:`the implementation note on event times
+<implementation-event-times>` for a discussion of this.)

 .. automethod:: PulseCoupledOscillator.normalisePhase